tobsdb/tobsdb/docs/clients/overview.md

 Well there's a little bit more to it:

+### Connecting:

+When connecting, the client needs to send some data to the server, all of which can be included in the url as query params.

+- `db`: the name of the database to use on the tobsdb server (the database will be created if it did not previously exist)
+- `schema`: The content of the `schema.tdb` file.
+- `username`: The username to use when connecting to the server.
+- `password`: The password to use when connecting to the server.
+- `auth`: The username and password, in the format `<username>:<password>`.
+Takes precedence over `username` and `password`.
+- `check_schema`: Validate the schema and close connection.
+Optional.
+- `migration`: Prefer the client schema to the server schema if any.
+Optional.

+For clients that support it, the `username` and `password` can be sent in the `Authorization` header, in the same format as the `auth` url param.

+### Queries:

 All queries require these two arguments:

 - `action`: The query action to execute.